pyrometheous/Prepper-Pi/README.md

 - [⭐] **Landing page with captive portal** - *Service templates ready, needs hardware validation*
 - [🔄] **Hardware integration testing** - *Ready for validation on actual Pi hardware*

-**Current Status:** All WiFi AP functionality is properly configured with host networking mode, firewall4/nftables DNAT redirects, and unified service URLs.
-The system uses router IP (10.20.30.1) for all services with proper port forwarding to host containers.
-Configuration is complete but requires hardware testing to validate Docker stack, WiFi AP functionality, and service accessibility.
+**Current Status:** WiFi AP is configured with host networking, firewall4/nftables DNAT redirects to host services, and captive portal pages.
+It should operate as a drop‑in OpenWrt container on a Pi with a supported USB WiFi adapter.
+Final verification still requires on‑device testing.

 ### Phase 2: Emergency Resources & AI
 - [📋] Offline emergency resource database (first aid, survival guides)